pinecone-io/pinecone-python-client/CONTRIBUTING.md

 Save the file.

 #### Create a new test file in your second shell
+This step demonstrates how you can immediately test your latest Pinecone client code from any local Python application or Jupyter Notebook:

 In your second shell, where you ran `source` to load your virtualenv, create a python file named `test.py` and write the following: